emadadel999/mailtracker/README.md

 It auto-detects the mailing service provider based on the tracking number provided.

-I am using only 3 companies as a proof of conecept --> USPS, UPS and Fedex
+API calls are just mocked and I am using only 3 companies as a proof of conecept --> USPS, UPS and Fedex.

-to auto-detect the tracking number I used a regex based on each companies tracking number.
+To auto-detect the tracking number I used a regex based on each company's tracking number.

 # Run the project using this command: